ghl3/SpontaneousSymmetry/pages/stats/estimators.markdown

 FI_\theta = FI(x | \theta) = -\frac{d^2L(x | \theta')}{d\theta'^2} |_{\theta'=\theta}
 $$

-We will not concern ourselves with the details of this calculation here, but instead will note that the existence of such a bound means that it's possible in some cases to obtain the "best" unbiased estimator as the one whose variance is falls right on the boundary.
-The efficiency of an estimator is the ratio of it's variance to the Cramer-Rao variance bound, where an efficiency of 1 is the best an estimator can do.
+We will not concern ourselves with the details of this calculation here, but instead will note that the existence of such a bound means that it's possible in some cases to obtain the "best" unbiased estimator as the one whose variance falls right on the boundary.
+The efficiency of an estimator is the ratio of its variance to the Cramer-Rao variance bound, where an efficiency of 1 is the best an estimator can do.

 ## Maximum Likelihood Estimator